RedisLabs/redislabs-docs/content/rc/rc-quickstart.md

 1. Connect to your database

-If you already have an account, see [Create a Fixed subscription]({{< relref "/rc/subscriptions/create-fixed-subscription" >}}) to create a Free 30MB subscription.
-Free plans are a type of fixed plans; this provides an easy upgrade path when you need it.
+If you already have an account, see [Create a Redis Cloud Essentials subscription]({{< relref "/rc/subscriptions/create-fixed-subscription" >}}) to create a Free 30MB subscription.
+Free plans are a type of Essentials plans; this provides an easy upgrade path when you need it.

 If you already have a subscription, see [Manage subscriptions]({{< relref "/rc/subscriptions/" >}}) and [Manage databases]({{< relref "/rc/databases/" >}}).